LOADING ...

 'Old remember, do be forgotten'.

-Things then went on, you know.
+Things that went on, you know.

 So, I to it.